Cole Stockton: Return to Morecambe

 On 12 June 2019, Stockton signed for Morecambe.
 Manager Jim Bentley said that: "he's had a couple of up and down seasons at various clubs but we feel he has good strengths that will help us improve".
 He scored six goals in 27 starts and eight substitute appearances in the 2019–20 campaign, which was ended prematurely due to the COVID-19 pandemic in England with Morecambe in 22nd place; Stockton was the club's top goalscorer having scored one more cup goal than Lewis Alessandra.

 He scored fifteen goals in 46 starts and three substitute appearances in the 2020–21 season, with Carlos Mendes Gomes beating his goal tally by a single goal.
 Morecambe qualified for the play-offs with a fourth-place finish, having missed out on automatic promotion by one point.
-They played Stockton's former club Tranmere Rovers in the play-off semi-finals, and won 3–2 on aggregate; Stockton provided as assist for Liam McAlinden in the first leg victory at Prenton Park.
-They went on to beat Newport County 1–0 in the play-off final at Wembley, with Mendes Gomes scoring the winning goal from the penalty spot in exdtra-time.
+They played Stockton's former club Tranmere Rovers in the play-off semi-finals, and won 3–2 on aggregate; Stockton provided an assist for Liam McAlinden in the first leg victory at Prenton Park.
+They went on to beat Newport County 1–0 in the play-off final at Wembley, with Mendes Gomes scoring the winning goal from the penalty spot in extra time.
 In June, he signed a two-year deal with the club following promotion to League One.

 Stockton was given the EFL League One Player of the Month award for August 2021 after scoring four goals in five matches.
 This award came the day after he won the Goal of the Month award for his opening day finish at Ipswich Town.
 This impressive start to the season continued for Stockton and after five goals in September, Stockton was again awarded the division's Player of the Month award.
 He also won the Goal of the Month award for a second consecutive month after a forty-yard lob against AFC Wimbledon.
 Manager Stephen Robinson compared him to Harry Kane and admitted that "when we are without him we really struggle".
 He finished the 2021–22 season with 26 goals in 50 starts, helping Morecambe to finish two places and two points above the relegation zone, and was named on the PFA Team of the Year.

-He was offered a new contract in August 2022 that manager Derek Adams said that would make him the club's highest paid player.
-He was linked with a £150,000 move to Port Vale in August 2022, who were reported to have won a bidding war against Fleetwood Town and Shrewsbury Town.
+He was offered a new contract in August 2022 that manager Derek Adams said would make him the club's highest paid player.
+However, he did not sign a new deal and left the club following the 2022–23 season after his contract expired.

+Burton Albion

+On 19 June 2023, it was announced that Stockton would join EFL League One club Burton Albion on a two-year contract.

+On 17 January 2024, Stockton joined League Two club Barrow on loan until the end of the season.